ygcahyono/Intro-Applied-ML-INFR11205/Quizes/Week 1/thinking_about_data.md

 - A non-monotonic relationship between numerical or ordinal values and the class can be dealt with by -> D. converting the values to a variety of overlapping numerical ranges.

 11. Normalising (e.g., if we scale, centre and deslant the image) allows us to use post-normalisation pixel values as features for classification
-- [ ] It depends on the types of images and the classi�cation task
+- [X] It depends on the types of images and the classifcation task
 - [ ] Never
 - [ ] Always
-- [X] It depends on the pixel values in the images
+- [ ] It depends on the pixel values in the images

 12. For object recognition in images, we want attributes that are
 - [X]invariant to irrelevant differences in the training images such as scale, rotation, lighting